alexandrepalaoro/coreidae-antennae/README.md

 # Developmental and Phylogenetic Patterns of Antennal Expansion in Leaf-Footed Bugs (Hemiptera: Coreidae)

-_Data and R code for the comparative study of antennal expansion in leaf-footed bugs, scored across adults and nymphs and reconstructed over a recent Coreidae phylogeny._
+_Data and R code for the comparative study of antennal expansion in leaf-footed bugs, scored across adults and nymphs and reconstructed over a recent Coreidae phylogeny_

 Authors: Mariana Polli, Ummat Somjee & Alexandre V. Palaoro <br>
 Contact about code and analyses: marianapolli12@gmail.com or alexandre.palaoro@gmail.com